Blackwood, Caerphilly: History

 Blackwood was founded in the early 19th century by local colliery owner John Hodder Moggridge, who lived at nearby Woodfield Park Estate: the first houses in Blackwood were built by Moggridge in an attempt to build a model village.

-Deplorable working conditions at the time of the Industrial Revolution, however, led to Blackwood becoming a centre of Chartist organisation in the 1830s.
-The South Wales Chartist leaders John Frost, Zephaniah Williams – a Blackwood man – and William Jones met regularly at the Coach & Horses public house in Blackwood.
-Planning their march on Newport in what became known as the Newport Rising in 1839, intended to coincide with a Britain-wide 'revolution' against the Government, the gentry and the Establishment in 1839.
+Deplorable working conditions at the time of the Industrial Revolution, however, led to Blackwood becoming a centre of the Chartist movement in the 1830s.
+The South Wales Chartist leaders John Frost, Zephaniah Williams (a Blackwood man) and William Jones met regularly at the Coach and Horses public house in Blackwood, which was demolished in 1958, but has its former location marked with a plaque.
+Their march on Newport, in what became known as the Newport Rising in 1839, was intended to coincide with a Britain-wide 'revolution' against the Government, the gentry and the Establishment.

 When the insurrection erupted in November a large contingent of insurgents gathered at Blackwood.
-Upon meeting their comrades from the upper Sirhowy Valley the rebels armed themselves with makeshift weapons and marched south to Newport to demand the adoption of the People's Charter and the release of Henry Vincent from Monmouth gaol.
+Upon meeting their comrades from the upper Sirhowy Valley the rebels armed themselves with makeshift weapons and marched south to Newport to demand the adoption of the People's Charter and the release of Henry Vincent from Monmouth County Gaol.
 However, the South Wales Movement were the only ones to march and the national rising failed and its leaders were sentenced to death (later commuted to deportation to Tasmania).

 In 1912 the Titanics distress signals were picked up by amateur wireless enthusiast Artie Moore who resided at the Old Mill, Gelligroes, just outside the town.
 Moore went on to work as a senior scientist for Marconi and was involved with the invention of the transistor for telecommunications.